 Bion observed that when life does not go as expected, most people blame anything other than their own perversity and bad nature, accusing old age, poverty, circumstances, the day, the hour, the place.
 They put the blame not on themselves but on things outside.
 What they miss is that the pain we suffer as a result of things outside ourselves depends on how we apprehend them.

 For the Cynics, happiness can only be achieved by being at peace, a state of mind characterized by a clear conscience and a good cheer, both of which can be accomplished with very little.
-And the finest thing that a man can achieve is the ability to speak his mind plainly.
+Accordingly, the finest thing that a man can achieve is the ability to speak his mind plainly.
 When Diogenes was captured and enslaved by Mediterranean pirates, who barely gave him enough food to keep him alive, he made them note the ridicule of their attempt to fatten their pigs while barely feeding him, their human captive, who could be sold for much more.

 For Diogenes, honor and status mean nothing.
 A famous general is no different than a farmer driving a donkey, and “those who surround themselves with flatterers are as helpless as calves who have fallen among wolves.”
 He even made a deliberate habit of railing at prostitutes to train himself to endure foul abuse.
 If you want to find out how a wise man differs from one who is not, “send the two out naked among strangers, and then you will know.”